akhumphrey/guitar-amplifiers/README.md

 ## References

-I took a lot of learning and guidance from other "similar" schematics and the writing of much more learned individuals while coming up with this design.
+I took a lot of learning and guidance from other "similar" schematics and the teaching of much more learned individuals while coming up with this design.
 I stand upon the shoulders of giants, and they are mentioned here in no particular order:

 ### General